EamonnMR/OpenLockstep/readme.md

 ### Graphics

-The graphics are DanC's classic Tyrian and HardVaccum collections, under the Lost Garden liscense.
-Much of it is re-used from tweaks I made for Scandium, including the double-sized pixels and the tiled map tileset.
+The graphics are DanC's classic [Tyrian](http://www.lostgarden.com/2007/04/free-game-graphics-tyrian-ships-and.html) and [HardVaccum](http://www.lostgarden.com/2005/03/game-post-mortem-hard-vacuum.html) collections, under [CC BY 3](https://creativecommons.org/licenses/by-sa/3.0/).
+Much of it is re-used from tweaks I made for [Scandium](http://github.com/eamonnmr/scandium_rts), including the double-sized pixels and the tiled map tileset.
 I'm a huge fan of these graphics.
 They're not placeholders-they're final art.

 ### Tech